-Around two minutes
+Around 5-10 minutes

 No contact details required

-Self-reported — provisional only
+Self-reported and provisional

 Section 1 of 4